Neighbours 30th Anniversary: Promotion and broadcast

-Herbison first teased to the Irish Independent that the serial would be marking the anniversary "in a big way".
+In March 2015, Herbison first teased to the Irish Independent that the serial would be marking the anniversary in a big way.
 Two 20-second-long trailers focusing on the return of Harold were broadcast on Australian screens by Network 10 in the lead-up to the 30th anniversary.
 Two promotional trailers for the anniversary were also released by Channel 5 in the United Kingdom.
 The first trailer prominently revolved around Daniel and Amber's wedding.
 A private shoot with Philipps was filmed during his publicity visit to the UK.
 The second trailer featured unseen footage from neither Australia nor the UK, teasing Matt's road accident, Amber's surprise pregnancy and Paul's cancer diagnosis.
 This trailer was 90 seconds and aired following the first screening of Neighbours 30th: The Stars Reunite.

 Additionally, the Neighbours YouTube channel uploaded 12 behind-the-scenes videos containing spoilers for the plots of the anniversary and cast interviews.
 Neighbours also released a promotional picture featuring all the regular cast members dressed up in suits with a large "30" centred in the middle of the screen.
 More photos of characters involved in Daniel and Amber's wedding storyline were taken outside St Mary's Church.
-Woodburne later revealed that promotions had been going on since August 2014, calling it a "very long time".
+Woodburne later revealed that promotion development had been going on since August 2014, calling it a "very long time".

 Australia Post released a Neighbours stamp series on 24 February 2015, prior to the broadcast of the first celebration episode.
 Three sheets worth of stamps priced 70¢ each were put up for sale for a limited amount of time, with each stamp containing photos of past and present Neighbours cast members to celebrate and advertise the anniversary.
 The stamps were available via shipping for British fans and costed $22.95.
 It was revealed that Australia Post and FremantleMedia, the producer of Neighbours, had purposely collaborated in making the stickers.
-The Neighbours cast was not told about them until their release and Fletcher described feeling "honoured" to see himself on a stamp.
+The Neighbours cast was not told about them until their release and Fletcher described feeling honoured to see himself on a stamp.
 Michael Zsolt, the Philatelic Manager for Australia Post explained, "We trust that the public and especially Neighbours enthusiasts will jump at the opportunity to collect the stamp pack.
 The trifold stamp pack is a great gift and a highly collectable memento in this 30th anniversary year."
-Rick Maier of Network 10 said that the show was "delighted" to see the anniversary promoted in this way.
+Rick Maier of Network 10 said that the show was delighted to see the anniversary promoted in this way.

 The two-week-long anniversary began airing on 4 March 2015 in Australia.
 Episodes had been broadcasting two weeks late in the UK at the time, which caused the storyline to be delayed and begin on 18 March in the UK.
 At the end of each episode, white text was added above the guest credits that read, "Thank you to 30 years of Neighbours cast members".
 On 18 March, Channel 5 aired Neighbours 30th: The Stars Reunite at 10:30 pm, followed by a repeat of episode 523, Scott and Charlene's wedding.